Many international students may feel intimidated or overwhelmed by the idea of attending a career fair.

 When to Arrive at the Career Fairs & How to Get the Most out of Career Fairs

-Step 2: Have Meaningful Conversations
+Step 2: Engaging Conversations

 How to Ace Your Interviews at Career Fairs